 Our Vision

-We strive to create a holistic and positive experience for our guests, who in turn support the conservation of this unique island and provide the opportunity for local people to learn new skills and earn a living by using them.
+We are dedicated to crafting a comprehensive and positive experience for our guests, who, in return, contribute to the conservation efforts of this unique island and provide local residents with the opportunity to acquire new skills, securing their livelihoods through practical use.

-• Promote Pemba as a serious ecotourism destination
+- Promote Pemba as a reputable ecotourism destination.

-• Invite conservation technical specialists to create a baseline survey of the island and make recommendations for further research and conservation
+- Collaborate with conservation experts to conduct a baseline survey of the island and receive recommendations for further research and conservation.

-• Invite alternative energy technicians to support and recommend new and innovative systems for the lodge
+- Engage alternative energy specialists to offer support and propose innovative systems for the lodge.

-• Invite volunteers with specialist knowledge in hospitality and commerce to further develop our training for local people, so that they can benefit from the existence of the lodge.
+- Welcome volunteers with specialized knowledge in hospitality and commerce to enhance our training programs for local individuals, enabling them to benefit from the lodge’s presence.

-Our volunteers will be warmly welcomed into our extended family at Pemba Lodge to share their knowledge and expertise, participate in daily life… and enjoy the holiday of a lifetime!
+Our volunteers will be warmly embraced as part of our extended family at Pemba Lodge, where they can share their expertise, actively engage in daily activities, and savor the experience of a lifetime!

 Turtle Protection

-We are fortunate to have both endangered Hawksbill and Green Turtles using the beach at Pemba Lodge for their nesting sites.
+We count ourselves fortunate to share our beach with the endangered Hawksbill and Green Turtles, who choose Pemba Lodge as their nesting grounds

 Hawksbills lay their eggs in nests on our pristine beach before heading back out to sea.
 After a period of two months the hatchlings are born.